Decompositions of commutative monoid congruences and binomial ideals: Introduction

 The situation is not typically as simple as in Example~\ref{e:8to1}.
 Indeed, upon inspecting a binomial primary decomposition, it can be difficult to determine which mesoprimary ideals ought to occur, and which mesoprimary ideal each primary component ought to contribute to.
 Furthermore, some primary components of a mesoprimary ideal can be absent, even if the mesoprimary ideal clearly ought to appear.
-Nonetheless, \emph{mesoprimary decompositions} of binomial ideals always exist (Definition~\ref{d:mesodecomp'} and Theorem~\ref{t:mesodecomp'}) in a form that realizes our initial intent (Corollary~\ref{c:irredDecomp} and Theorem~\ref{t:galois}) by canonical primary decomposition of mesoprimary ideals (Proposition~\ref{p:mesoprimcomp} and Remark~\ref{r:mesoprimcomp}).
-In summary, mesoprimary decomposition gathers primary components so~that: \begin{enumerate} \item the decomposition into binomial ideals requires no hypotheses on the ground~field; \item specifying one mesoprimary component takes the place of individually listing all primary components arising from saturated extensions of a fixed character;~and \item the combinatorics of the components and their associated prime objects accurately and faithfully reflects the combinatorics of the decomposed binomial ideal. \end{enumerate} The key role of item~3, in both the existence and chronological development of mesoprimary decomposition, is discussed at length in the remainder of this Introduction.